The three-loop single-mass heavy-flavor corrections to the structure functions $F_2(x,Q^2)$ and $g_1(x,Q^2)$: Introduction

 The heavy-flavor corrections to deep-inelastic structure functions form an essential contribution in the region of smaller values of Bjorken $x$.
 Their scaling violations are quite different from those of the massless contributions, which requires their detailed knowledge in QCD precision analyses of these structure functions, such as the precision measurement of the strong coupling constant $a_s = \alpha_s/(4 \pi) = g_s^2/(16\pi^2)$ \cite{Bethke:2011tr,Moch:2014tta,Alekhin:2016evh,dEnterria:2022hzv}, the charm quark mass $m_c$ \cite{Alekhin:2012vu}, and the parton distribution functions, cf.,~e.g.,~Refs.~\cite{Accardi:2016ndt,Alekhin:2017kpj,PDF4LHCWorkingGroup:2022cjn}.

-With the final results on the next-to-next-to-leading order (NNLO) single-mass corrections to the heavy-flavor Wilson coefficients in the region $Q^2 \gg m_Q^2$, with $m_Q$ the heavy quark mass, first predictions on the structure functions $F_2$ and $g_1$ can be made at this order.
-The massive Wilson coefficients can be represented by Mellin convolutions of the massive operator matrix elements (OMEs)
+With the final results on the next-to-next-to-leading order (NNLO) single-mass corrections to the heavy-flavor Wilson coefficients in the region $Q^2 \gg m_Q^2$, where $m_Q$ is the heavy-quark mass, numerical predictions on the structure functions $F_2$ and $g_1$ can be made at this order for the first time.

+As has been shown in Ref.~\cite{Alekhin:2012vu}, the extraction of the charm quark mass from DIS data relying on approximate representations \cite{Kawamura:2012cr} leads to a large theory uncertainty of $\delta m_c^{\rm theory} = { }~\GeV$ while the experimental error is $0.03~\GeV$.
+The experimental error will even decrease with new data from the Electron-Ion Collider (EIC) in the future~\cite{Boer:2011fh,AbdulKhalek:2022hcn}.
+Moreover, a series of Wilson coefficients, which are numerically smaller were not considered in this analysis.
+The completed NNLO calculation will lower this uncertainty.

+The purpose of this paper is to compile the single-mass three-loop contributions to the heavy-flavor Wilson coefficients to quantify the effect of the different contributions prior to analyses of experimental data.
+In the polarized case our results prepare for future precision measurements at the EIC.
+These quantifications were not given before.
+Furthermore, a public numerical library for the massive Wilson coefficients is provided.

+The massive Wilson coefficients can be represented by Mellin convolutions of the massive operator matrix elements (OMEs) and pieces of the massless Wilson coefficients.
+The asymptotic single-mass Wilson coefficients are given by, cf.~Ref.~\cite{Bierenbaum:2009mv},